This was originally posted on March 17, 2017. It has been updated following the 2018 season.

 Why the ranking?
 Griese deserves a lot of credit for managing the 1997 team to 13 victories and 0 losses.
 He didn’t make backbreaking mistakes, and he got the ball to the right people.
 He also didn’t have a great backfield or a truly elite wide receiver.
 What he did have was a great offensive line and a great defense.
 Michigan’s 2016 defense was often compared to the 1997 version, but one huge difference between 13-0 and 10-3 is the offensive line.
 Regardless, Griese wasn’t a great quarterback, but he was the right guy for the job at the time.

 Record as starter: 10-3 in 2018

 Career statistics: 210/325 (64.6%), 2600 yards, 22 TDs, 7 INTs; 76 carries for 273 yards (3.59 YPC), 2 TDs

 Biggest win: The 42-7 victory over Penn State was a huge victory for Patterson and the Wolverines in 2018, coming off a blowout loss to the Nittany Lions in 2017.
 Patterson was 11/17 for 144 yards, 2 touchdowns, and 0 interceptions, and he ran the ball 11 times for 42 yards and 1 touchdown.

 Why the ranking?
 Patterson still has a chance to move up (or down) on the list, but the way his 2018 season ended was disappointing.
 While he’s certainly one of the top few most talented quarterbacks on this list, his play hasn’t quite matched his 5-star ranking.
-He had 16 rushing attempts for just 18 yards, so his legs were negated by Ohio State and Florida, and his yards per attempt were down significantly, along with just a 4:3 TD-to-INT ratio.
+He had 16 rushing attempts for just 18 yards in the final two games, so his legs were negated by Ohio State and Florida, and his yards per attempt were down significantly, along with just a 4:3 TD-to-INT ratio.